Ayesha-098/signupform/README.md

   App.jsx
   index.js
   App.css

-## 🚀 Usage
+Usage
- - Navigate to the Signup page to create a new account
+Navigate to the Signup page to create a new account

- - Fill in your details (Name, Email, Password)
+Fill in your details (Name, Email, Password)

- - The password strength indicator will show you how strong your password is
+The password strength indicator will show you how strong your password is

- - After successful registration, head to the Login page
+After successful registration, head to the Login page

- - Enter your credentials to access the Dashboard
+Enter your credentials to access the Dashboard

-## 🛠️ Build With
+Built With
- - 🧰 React — UI framework
+🧰 React — UI framework

- - 🧭 React Router — For routing
+🧭 React Router — For routing

- - 💾 localStorage — To persist user data
+💾 localStorage — To persist user data

-#Made with ❤️
+Made with ❤️